Get "Carb Smart" at CarbSmart®! Low Carb Foods, Sugar Free, & Diabetic Foods Call us toll free at: 877-279-7091

 I had been eating and loving Splenda for several weeks when the bottom dropped out of my world.
 I was sitting at the computer one day, minding my own business and playing with the empty Splenda packet.
 I read the packet:

-"Ingredients: sucralose, dextrose and maltodextrine."
+“Ingredients: sucralose, dextrose, and maltodextrin.”

 Five minutes later: What?
-Dextrose AND maltodextrine?
+Dextrose AND maltodextrin?
 How did they get in there?
 Those are sugars!
 What the @#$% is sugar doing in my sugar substitute?
 I felt so betrayed!
 I thought this was safe to eat on this way of eating.

-I did some research.
+I did some research on Splenda.

 You tear open the packet and shake it over your coffee.
 Did it go in there?
 You look into the seemingly empty packet.
 Of course, you can't see anything.
 Why did you even bother to look?
 Did it go in the coffee, or is it still in the packet?
 Maybe it's in the little strip you tore off to open the packet.
 Or maybe the draft carried it away before it reached the cup at all!
 Maybe you should just toss the whole packet into the cup and hope the sweetener will leech out, somehow.
 You see my point.

-So, artificial sweeteners that are found in granular form contain fillers.
-That's what the dextrose and maltodextrine are doing in your Splenda packet.
+That’s what the dextrose and maltodextrin are doing in your Splenda packet.
 They are taking up space.
 (Not entirely unlike my teenager.)
 But, they also have that evil and wicked added sugar syndrome.
 It is a tiny bit of sugar, less than a gram of carbs.
-For many people, this won't make a bit of difference.
-You either don't eat enough of the stuff to make a significant difference, or that small amount of sugar won't cause you to stall.
+For many people, this won’t make a bit of difference.
+You either don’t eat enough of the stuff to make a significant difference, or that small amount of sugar won’t cause you to stall.
 You just count the carbs and go on with your life.
 However, there are some, like me, who will stall on this minuscule amount of sugar, or who eat so much of the artificial sweetener that the amount of sugar they consume in this way is no longer minuscule.

 What's the answer?

-I found liquid Splenda*.
-It also uses a filler, but the filler is blessed water.
+I found liquid sucralose (Splenda).
 It has no carbs.
 Zero.
 There is no added sugar in any form.

 Once again, I do the Dance of Joy!